CricHeroes

 If Team A scores 500 runs and Team B only manages 200 in their first innings, Team A may enforce the follow-on, making Team B bat again right away.

 In cricket, rain or bad weather can disrupt a game.
-To ensure fair results, two mathematical methods are used to revise the target when overs are lost:
+To ensure fair results, officials use two mathematical methods to revise the target when overs are lost:

 • Duckworth-Lewis (DLS) Method:Widely used in international matches, the DLS Method in Cricket adjusts the target based on the remaining wickets and overs.